wenet-e2e/wenet/runtime/server/x86/README.md

     --wav_path your_test_wav_path
 ```

 Here is a gif demo using our pretrained AIshell unified E2E model, which shows how our
-model, server, and client work in a streaming way.
+model, websocket server and websocket client cowork in a streaming way.

 ![Runtime server demo](../../../docs/images/runtime_server.gif)